Efficient Deep Neural Network for Photo-realistic Image Super-Resolution: Conclusion

 \section{Conclusion}

-In this work, we proposed a deep convolutional network with a cascading scheme for fast and accurate image super-resolution.
-The main idea is adding multiple cascading connections starting from each intermediary layer to the others in local and global levels.
-In addition, we enhance our model by using a multi-scale discriminator and achieved improved performance over the recent models that have complexity analogous to ours.
-Also, the produced SR images are perceptually more convincing to human eyes.
-All the experiments were conducted on the super-resolution field, but we hope that our work can potentially be applied to other image restoration subjects as well.
+In this work, we proposed the model with a cascading scheme for fast and accurate SR. The core idea is adding multiple cascading connections starting from each intermediary layer to the others on local and global levels.
+In addition, we enhance our model by using a multi-scale discriminator and achieved improved SR quality over the recent models that have complexity on par with ours.
+All the experiments have been conducted on the SR task, but we expect that our work can potentially be applied to generic image-to-image translation or image enhancement as well.

+While our methods achieve efficiency, there are remaining issues such as improving the usability and robustness of our models.
+First of all, the GPU execution time is different from the time taken under the CPU setting (\Sref{sec:time}), despite the decreased number of MultAdds.
+This phenomenon comes up because of the discrepancy between the MultAdds and the actually-measured benchmark time.
+While MultAdds can reflect the inference speed on the CPU, but for the GPU, there are many uncounted operations that MultAdds does not account for.
+Therefore, our future goal is to improve our framework and build a GPU-friendly network by carefully modifying our modules and convolution.

+Another issue is related to the limitation of the network itself, which manifests in failures such as the bad reconstruction of dense and small textures (\Fref{fig:failure}).
+For the future direction, we hope to use ideas from example-based SR~\cite{yang2019example} or non-local neural networks~\cite{liu2018non} so that it can effectively enhance severely distorted regions.

+\textbf{Acknowledgement.} This research was supported by the MSIT(Ministry of Science and ICT), Korea, under the ITRC(Information Technology Research Center) support program(IITP-2021-2018-0-01431), and under Grant 2021-0-02068 (Artificial Intelligence Innovation Hub), supervised by the IITP(Institute for Information \& Communications Technology Planning \& Evaluation).
+N.A. was also supported by the BK21 FOUR program of the NRF of Korea funded by the Ministry of Education (NRF5199991014091).